manyaswick/webdev1/week4/homework/readme.md

 All files (HTML, CSS, Images, **[NOT YOUR PSD's]**) are to be submitted to GitHub and uploaded to a folder on the Circuslabs server named “Webpaint”.
 You will need to validate your HTML & CSS as well as test & submit the CircusLabs URL in your GitHub commit.

-This is all due the Monday after our Week 5 class @ 2:00pm.
+This is all due Monday @ 2:00am before our Week 5 class.